 Towards the bottom of the page it had this website: www.ikeafoundation.org/

 I was unfamiliar with the IKEA Foundation but am now very impressed with the good work that they do after looking at their website.
 I invite you to do the same.

-Being good stewards of the money that they take in as profits, in 1982 the IKEA Foundation was originated and is headquartered in Leiden, the Netherlands.
+They serve as good stewards of the money that they take in as profits.
+In 1982 the IKEA Foundation was originated and is headquartered in Leiden, the Netherlands.

 Looking at these photos of refugee camps, this is one mission that is near and dear to this foundations philosophy of helping refugee children and their families secure a safe place to call home.